sagemath/trac_to_gh/Issue 8286.md

 # Issue 8286: sparse_rows and sparse_columns are broken for 0xn, nx0 matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8286

 Original creator: jhpalmieri